EnesKaraosman/SwiftyChat/README.md

 Simple Chat Interface to quick start with [built-in](#message-kinds) message cells. <br>

-> Note: Enable "Picture in Picture" background mode from Xcode "Sign in and Capabilities" to be used in video message kinds (Optional)

 ### Features
 - [x] Attributed string support that came with SwiftUI
 - [x] Landscape orientation  support (autoscales message cells with the given `cellWidth` property, if exists)